mesosphere-backup/dcos-bootstrap/README.md

 ### Use DCOS CLI

-After running `make bootstrap`, you can use `script/dcos` to remotely manage your cluster.
+After running `make bootstrap`, you can use the `./dcos` script to remotely manage your cluster.
 The script is a convenience wrapper around the `dcos` tool.

 This example shows how to use the CLI to install and use Kubernetes:

-    script/dcos package update
+    ./dcos package update
-    script/dcos package install --yes kubernetes
+    ./dcos package install --yes kubernetes
-    script/dcos kubectl run nginx --image=nginx
+    ./dcos kubectl run nginx --image=nginx

 ### Destroy DCOS cluster